2018 23

 LCHB 2021 (barrel sample) 95p

 Tasted in April 2022.
 40% C. Franc, 35% C. Sauvignon and 23% Merlot.
 13.5% alcohol.
-An intense mix of black cherries and morello ones added some violets, crushed rocks, tension, vibrant, finely grained tannin, and splendid complexity, well-structured and persistent finish.
+An intense mix of black cherries and morello ones added some violets, crushed rocks, tension, vibrant, finely-grained tannin, splendid complexity, and a well-structured and persistent finish.
 Fabulous stuff.

 LCHB 2020 99p

 Tasted twice - last time in April 2023.
 Consistent notes.
 40% Cabernet Franc, 34% Cabernet Sauvignon and 26% Merlot.
-There were 55% of whole grape bunches included in vinification.
+55% of whole grape bunches were included in vinification.
 13.65% alcohol.
 80% new oak, 11% foudres and 9% amphoras.
 The nose was a paradise of fragrances, and the palate was a paradise of tastes.
 When you find spectacular complexity, sophisticated touch, liquid cashmere, and seamless structure in this wine, the result is true perfection!
 2020 is the best vintage Guillaume Pouthier has ever produced at LCHB; that's it!
-Not up and running at full speed when tasted in April 2023.
+It was not running at full speed when tasted in April 2023.
 Bottling occurred in February 2023, and the wines tasted disjointed.
 98p.

 LCHB 2019 99p